atherplanes/atherplanes-website/README.md

 ![](./IMG_2526.JPG)

-7, then fold the two flaps back up so it looks like this.  now your done! hope you enjoy your paper airplane.
+7, then fold the two flaps back up so it looks like this.
+Now you're done!
+Hope you enjoy your paper airplane.

 ![](./IMG_2529.JPG)